jemin6/Android-App-Development/README.md

 * lab 6 : Tide Table Ver 2
 	* Using two activities.
 Select location & date from the first activity, and display date/day/time/height/high or low on the second activity.

+* lab 7 : Tide Table Ver 3
+	* Tide predictions will be pulled from a NOAA CO-OPS Web Service.